AramZS/songobsessed/src/index.md

 The V1 of this site incorporates feedback from reviewers: [Alex Petros](https://alexpetros.com/) and [Jordan Gass-Poore'](https://jgasspoore.com/).
 Thanks!

+You can read more about how this site was made [in my changelog reflections](/about).

 ## Notes on content on this site

 Where I use images or audio files from other sites, they're used for the purpose of reviewing the audio and sometimes because there are simply no other options for sharing the audio.
 I will always try to link to the original source.
 If you'd like me to remove something, please [file an issue on GitHub](https://github.com/AramZS/songobsessed/issues).